alexandernst/jstree-actions/README.md

 	* id       <- string An ID which identifies the action.
 The same ID can be shared across different nodes
 	* text     <- string The action's text
 	* class    <- string (a string containing all the classes you want to add to the action (space separated)
 	* selector <- a selector that would specify where to insert the action.
-Note that this is a plain JavaScript selector and not a jQuery one.
 	* after    <- bool (insert the action after (true) or before (false) the element matching the <selector> key
 	* event    <- string The event on which the trigger will be called
 	* callback <- function that will be called when the action is clicked *
 	* NOTES: Please keep in mind that:
 	* - the id's are strictly compared (===)
-	* - the selector has access to all children on nodes with leafs/children, so most probably you'd want to use :first or similar
-	*/
+	* - the selector is a plain JavaScript selector and not a jQuery one */

 `remove_action (node_id, action_id)`